hashicorp/terraform-aws-consul-starter/README.md

 ## How to Use This Module

-- Create a Vault AMI [using the provided Packer template](modules/consul_cluster/packer)

 - Create a Terraform configuration that pulls in the module and specifies values of the required variables: